MicrosoftDocs/powerbi-docs/powerbi-docs/developer/migrate-from-powerbi-embedded.1.md

 ---
-title: How to migrate Power BI Workspace Collection Workspace Collection content to Power BI
+title: How to migrate Power BI Embedded workspace collection content to Power BI
-description: Learn how to migrate from Power BI Workspace Collection to the Power BI Embedded and leverage advances for embedding in apps.
+description: Learn how to migrate from Power BI Embedded to the Power BI service and leverage advances for embedding in apps.
 services: powerbi
 documentationcenter: ''
 author: markingmyname